Analysis | Why Pricing Carbon Is Still More Theory Than Reality

 • The European Commission will on July 14 tell the world exactly how it plans become carbon neutral by the middle of the century.
 That will include the biggest overhaul to date of its 16-year-old emissions market.
 Already the world’s biggest, the market’s permits will be harder to come by and it will be extended to include maritime transport.
 Airlines will eventually have to pay for all their pollution in the cap-and-trade program, as their free allowances will be phased out.
 A parallel emissions trading plan will also be created for heating and road transport fuels.

-• Beijing plans to reach net-zero by 2060 and sees its emissions peaking before the end of this decade.
-Its multifaceted approach includes its national carbon market, with trading in Shanghai.
-After multiple delays, the cap-and-trade system will start this month.
+• China plans to reach net-zero by 2060 and sees its emissions peaking before the end of this decade.
+Its multifaceted approach includes a national carbon market, with trading in Shanghai.
+After multiple delays, the cap-and-trade system will start in July.
+Authorities will quickly work on setting emissions accounting rules and on guidance for pollution rights for industries beyond the power sector, the first to be covered under the initiative, according to Vice Minister of Ecology and Environment Zhao Yingmin.
 The program has been criticized for not being tough enough and is expected to have limited real-world impact at its outset.
-The scheme is set to cover more than 2,200 companies in China’s power sector, which account for about half of the country’s emissions.
+It probably won’t be enough to avoid the European Union imposing its planned so-called Carbon Border Adjustment Mechanism on Chinese goods to ensure European businesses have a level playing field vis-a-vis their competitors in jurisdictions with laxer pollution rules.

 • President Joe Biden in April vowed to cut U.S. greenhouse gas emissions in half by 2030.
 While regional carbon markets will play their part, critics say that the absence of a policy for a national price on emissions could slow progress.
 At the same time, support for such a measure is growing among the nation’s biggest energy producers and businesses.
 The American Petroleum Institute in March voted in favor of a tax or a national cap-and-trade program to replace existing regulations on greenhouse gases.